 [File - Open Project...] realizes the input of previously saved projects.
 The original data files are not necessary.
 The preferences of fit procedure, fit parameters and all design elements for the newly opened windows are loaded together with the data.
 The charge correction is set for each window.
-The global charge correction is not (e.g. Unifit_2022_User_Files\examples\XPS.ufp; Unifit_2022_User_Files\Exercises.ufp).
+The global charge correction is not changed Unifit 2023 User Files\examples\XPS.ufp; Unifit 2023 User Files\Exercises.ufp).
 The windows are opened on the original size and position (before the project was saved, exception: image windows) and get the same windows number.
 If another window has already this number a new windows number is searched.
-In this case a saved quantification table cannot be loaded.
+In this case, a saved quantification table cannot be loaded.
 To avoid changes, close all windows before opening a project!
-Image windows are opened with the original X-Y pixel format of the saved image. (book ,Line Positions and Data Formats - Version 2022', 4.2).
+Image windows are opened with the original X-Y pixel format of the saved image. (book ,Line Positions and Data Formats - Version 2023', 4.2).